Author, Parent Advocate, & Cyber Advocate

 Through her work as a Parent Advocate and her own experiences with rebuilding her online image and reputation, Sue Scheff became dedicated to helping both parents and their teens learn how to proactively protect themselves online, providing them with the tools they need to protect their personal and professional reputations.

 As a Cyber Advocate, she is concerned with Internet users both young and old as it pertains to cyber safety and security.
-She is a strong voice against cyberbullying, and understands the need to bring awareness of bullying by and against people of all ages.
+She is a strong voice against cyberbullying, pubic and online shaming, and building your digital reputation.
+Sue Scheff understands the need to bring awareness of bullying by and against people of all ages.

 In addition to educating parents and their children on the importance of building and maintaining a positive online presence, she stresses the importance of conducting themselves appropriately online, just as they would in real life.
 She advises parents on how to approach their teens about any online issues they may have encountered, and how to monitor their kids’ online activities to ensure their safety without invading their privacy or stifling their sense of autonomy.